sb10/cleanorder/README.md

     to be referenced or returned by those methods.
 Such incidental types are inlined immediately above the first using method and do not form their own user section.
+  - Type-before-users precedence (raised): a type’s declaration must appear before any declarations that use it, including methods on other receiver types.
+When necessary, this can cause types to be emitted earlier than their original source order so that the type precedes methods that return or reference it (e.g., a `Summary` type will be emitted before an `Events.Summary()` method that returns it).
+Const/var declarations that reference the type are likewise treated as users and emitted after the type rather than in the global const/var section.
 - Call sequencing: if a function calls A then B in that order, the tool records that sequence and prefers to keep A before B when both are in the reordering subset.